Lifes-A-Glitch/lifesagltich.github.io/_posts/2022-07-07-Reddit-Bot.md

 # Details Details Details...

-To explain why I am even talking about this is because one day I got miffed that I could not get an invite through Reddit onto a certain thing I wanted.
-Sounds a little suspicious right?
-Cool, that is probably for another time.
+To explain why I am even talking about this is because one day I got miffed that I could not get an invite for something I wanted on a subreddit of Reddit.
+I wanted to know when someone was to make a post, and I could connect it via keywords.
+At that point in time, the bot would notify me via SMS.
+That _is_ the plan at least.
 <br>
 <br>
 This bot was designed to scrape any subreddit someone designates.
-Searching for keywords in teh titles, to searching for keywords in the descriptions.
+Searching for keywords in the titles, to searching for keywords in the descriptions.

 ## Packages Needed
 _**Python 3.10.X was used for this project**_